kyma-project/examples/aws-cloudwatch/README.md

-# Connect AWS X-Ray and CloudWatch to kyma
+# Integrate Kyma with AWS CloudWatch

 ## Overview

-Sometimes you may want to transfer your logs, metrics and traces to other systems as well.
-Kyma provides a possibility to integrate it with some of the AWS components by deploying a custom OTEL Collector which would collect traces, logs, and metrics from kyma system and forward them to the AWS.
-In order to do this, we recommend you to use [AWS distribution](https://aws-otel.github.io) for OTEL Collector.
-In this tutorial we will show you how to deploy OTEL Collector in order to connect Kyma observability
+The Kyma Telemetry module supports you in integrating with observability backends in a convenient way.
+This example outlines how to integrate with [AWS CloudWatch](https://aws.amazon.com/cloudwatch) as a backend.
+As CloudWatch is not supporting OTLP ingestion natively, it will require to deploy the [AWS Distro for OpenTelemetry](https://aws-otel.github.io) additionally.

 ## Prerequisistes